go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/aur.md

     # The SSH private key that should be used to commit to the Git repository.
     # This can either be a path or the key contents.
     #
-    # WARNING: do not expose your private key in the config file!
+    # WARNING: do not expose your private key in the configuration file!
     private_key: '{{ .Env.AUR_KEY }}'

     # The AUR Git URL for this package.
-    # Defaults to empty.
+    # Defaults to empty
+    # Publish is skipped if empty.
     git_url: 'ssh://aur@aur.archlinux.org/mypackage-bin.git'

     # Setting this will prevent goreleaser to actually try to commit the updated
     # formula - instead, the formula file will be stored on the dist folder only,
     # leaving the responsibility of publishing it to the user.
     #
-    # If set to auto, the release will not be uploaded to the homebrew tap
+    # If set to auto, the release will not be uploaded to the AUR repo
     # in case there is an indicator for prerelease in the tag e.g. v1.0.0-rc1.
     #
     # Default is false.